8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Recycling is a side feature, not the focus

-- Interface takes some getting used to
+- The interface takes some getting used to

-- Recurring posts require a higher plan
+- Recurring posts need a higher plan

-Key features:
+Key features

 - Google Business Profile support